 Glass sponge: the Immortal architect of the deep seas

 Sponges are one of the most primitive forms of multicellular animals in our oceans.
-They are incredibly successful with over 7,000 known species, but scientists suggest that there are probably 1,000 more species which have yet to be discovered (reference).
+They are incredibly successful with over 7.000 known species, but scientists suggest that there are probably 1.000 more which have yet to be discovered .
 Sponges are sessile invertebrates, living attached to the sea floor for their entire adult life stage.
-They are distributed worldwide being most common in deep waters up to 6,000 m, where they grow attached to hard and soft substrates.
+They are distributed worldwide and are most common in deep waters to the depth of 6.000 m, where they grow attached to hard and soft substrates.

-These rare sponges commonly habit deep water from 200 m to 600 m, they have been observed from Mediterranean caves and shallow water to British Columbia and Canada, where they form unique sponge reefs.
-These extraordinarily colored sponges vary in both shape and colour and, they all posse a very particular silicate triazal spiculer Figure 1.
+Nevertheless, a rare and ancient species of sponge was discovered to inhabit waters between 200 and 6.000 m.
+These species, the Glass Sea Sponge, Hexactinellida have been observed from the shallow waters of Mediterranean sea to the coast of British Columbia and Canada , where they form unique sponge reefs.
+These extraordinarily coloured sponges vary in both shape and colour (Figure 1B,C and D) and, they all possess a very particular silicate triazal spiculer (Figure 1A).

 Account: GeoBeats News

-The century of discoveries: The nineteenth century made a positive impact in terms of deep sea research as soon as scientists realized how deeply populated the abyss was.
-Until 1980, geologists thought that these animals went extinct during the Jurassic Era, until they discovered a barrier reef formation off the coast of British Columbia, where the population is still present.
-In the video below, Dr Jeff Marliave talks about the importance of preserving such incredible creatures, that represent something almost immortal, able to cope with thousands of changes to our ecosystem but are unable to cope with anthropogenic disturbances.
+The century of discoveries: The nineteenth century saw an increase in deep-sea research when scientists discovered just how densely populated abyssal plains actually were and continue to be to this day.
+Until 1980, geologists thought that glass sponges went extinct during the Jurassic Era, until they discovered a barrier reef formation off the coast of British Columbia, where the population is still present to this day.
+In the video below, Dr Jeff Marliave talks about the importance of preserving such incredible creatures, that represent something almost immortal; they are able to cope with thousands of changes to our ecosystem but unable to cope with anthropogenic disturbances.

 Account: Ocean Wise

-These particular species of Sponge are allowing us to admire species which have lived in the oceans for longer than we can imagine.
-They have a complex and evolved structures that have allowed them to survive for thousands and thousands of years but they are not specialized in avoiding human disturbance.
-In order to conserve their beauty and rarity, for the sake of the species itself and for their potential technological importance, is important to limit activities that might negatively impact the sponges. – broader
+This particular species of Sponge provides a spectacular insight into species which have lived in the oceans for longer than we can imagine.
+They have highly developed and complex structures that have allowed them to survive for thousands and thousands of years but they cannot evolve fast enough to keep up with increasing anthropogenic activity in the oceans.
+In order to conserve their beauty and rarity (Figure 4), for the sake of the species itself and for their potential technological importance, it is important to limit activities that might negatively impact the sponges.